Azareal/Gosora/docs/installation.md

 I'm looking into minimising the number of go gets for the advanced build and to maybe remove the platform and database engine specific dependencies if possible for those who don't need them.

 If systemd gives you no permission errors, then make sure you `chown`, `chgrp` and `chmod` the files and folders appropriately.

+You don't need `-ldflags="-s -w"` in any of the commands, however it will make compilation times faster.